Review: Experiencing Maui’s Best Luau At Old Lahaina Luau

 A Tasty Welcome To Old Lahaina

-There was about an hour to kill before the dinner started, so I grabbed my drink and walked around to enjoy the festivities set up around the main stage.
-The sun was starting to set beautifully and I couldn’t feel more relaxed taking in the afternoon breeze and warmth.
+There was about an hour to kill before the dinner started, so I grabbed a drink and walked around to enjoy the festivities.
+The sun was starting to set beautifully with a refreshing afternoon breeze.

 Draping fronds from pineapple trees, lush green tropical plants and the most colorful flowers surrounded an evenly spread out array of tables.

-After a dramatic build-up, a large canvas tarp was unrolled to reveal a whole split roasted pig wrapped in taro leaves.
-The smell was unbelievable and the meat was falling or just hanging off the bones.
+After a dramatic build-up, the large canvas tarp was unrolled to reveal the star course for the evening.
+The smell was unbelievable and the meat was falling or just barely hanging off the bones.
+It’s carefully moved and transported over to the kitchen to be prepared for the buffet.

 Old Lahaina Dinner Menu